quakeforge/quakeforge/README.md

 - io_mesh_qfmdl for importing and exporting Quake mdl files to/from Blender
 - io_qfmap for Quake map source files (WIP Blender addon)
-- pak create, list and extract Quake pak files.
-There's also zpak which can be used to compress the contents of pak files using gzip (QuakeForge has transparent support for gzip compressed files)
+- pak create, list and extract Quake .pak files.
+There's also zpak which can be used to compress the contents of .pak files using gzip (QuakeForge has transparent support for gzip compressed files)
 - qfbsp for compiling map files to bsp files, includes support for vis clusters, and can be used to extract data and information from bsp